jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 ---
 title: perfect days, and in pursuit of romancing the mundane
+subtitle: A review of Perfect Days by Wim Wenders
 excerpt: Maybe Perfect Days isn’t meant for people like him.
 I think it resonates more with those of us who are stressed, overstimulated, burnt out, for those for whom this life feels aspirational.
-It’s a daydream about living slow because we’re moving too fast to appreciate it; or we’re too distracted, undisciplined, and overstimulated to build a life that actually allows for that kind of stillness.
+It’s a daydream about living slow because we’re moving too fast to appreciate it; or we’re too distracted, undisciplined, and burned out to build a life that actually allows for that kind of stillness.
 publishDate: 2025-07-19
-minutesRead:
+minutesRead: 12
 tags:
   - movies
   - personal